Paying online

 Credit and debit cards

-Debit and credit cards are both commonly used ways to pay, both in store and online.
+Debit and credit cards are common ways to pay, both in store and online.
+But what’s the difference between them?

-A debit card allows you to transfer money electronically from your bank account to the account of the business or person you are buying from.
+These allow you to move money electronically from your bank account to the account of the business or person you’re buying from.
 This spend will show up almost instantly on your online banking spending.
-It may take a day or two to actually leave your account.
+It may take a day or two to leave your account.

-To pay using these cards, you will be asked to enter some details on the website or app you are using.
-These are typically your name (as written on the card), your card number and your card security code.
-The card security code is the 3 numbers that are typically written on the back of your card next to the signature strip.
-This is sometimes also known as a CVV.
+To pay using these cards, you’ll need to enter some details on the website or app you’re using.
+These are usually your name (as it appears on the card), card number and your card security code.
+You might know this as a ‘CVV’ code.
+It’s the three numbers on the back of your card, next to the signature strip.

-Once you've entered your details, you can make sure everything is correct before you press purchase.
-You may then be asked to do an extra security check by your bank, so you should follow the instructions on screen.
-Once your purchase is made, you can check your bank account to make sure the account you expected has appeared on your account.
+Once you’ve entered your details, make sure everything is right, before you press ‘pay’.
+Your bank may do an extra security check at that point, so just follow the instructions on screen.
+When your payment is complete, you can check your bank account to make sure the details are there.